johmakinen/Course_points/README.md

 # Course_points
-An implementation of a course register in C
+An implementation of a course register in C. The main program and all the functionalities are in projekti.c file

 The following commands are used in the course register:
 ___